cardstack/cardstack/packages/cardpay-subgraph-extraction/README.md

 ### Exporting data

-To export the data for all config files, run
+To export the data for all config files on a regular schedule, run

     python export.py

 You can specify the database string, config locations and the output location if required (see the `--help` for more information).
 Locations can be cloud or local.
+It will default to a log level of INFO but can be changed with the LOGLEVEL environment variable.

+This will start an infinite loop running all the config files in the config directory, each set to run twice per minimum partition size if it's partitioned on `block_number`, assuming each block takes 5s.
+If no duration is identified it will run once per hour.

+The timing is not exact, as they will run sequentially, and it will not run faster than once per 10s.